 Widener Law students interested in earning an Environmental Law Certificate can undertake a course of study through the Law & Government Institute

 designed to explore the impact of the legislative process on environmental law.
-Successful completion of the certificate program requires three courses, an externship, and a writing requirement.

 In order to meet requirements for the Environmental Law Certificate, you must successfully complete the Government Law Colloquium (1 cr.) and Environmental Law (3 cr.).
 You must also successfully complete at least one Elective Course, one Seminar, and one Skills Course from the following list: